Early antiviral treatment works best.

 Total Flu Deaths Since Week 40 (ending 10/10/15)

 *Influenza-associated Deaths –This number is based on reports submitted by providers to the North Carolina Division of Public Health.
 An influenza-associated death is defined for surveillance purposes as a death (adult or pediatric) resulting from a clinically compatible illness that was confirmed to be influenza by an appropriate laboratory or rapid diagnostic test with no period of complete recovery between the illness and death.
-Deaths that occurred before 10/4/2015 are not included.
-Deaths that occurred after 11/21/2015 will be included in subsequent surveillance summaries.
+Deaths that occurred on or after 10/4/2015 will be reflected in this report for the 2015-2016 season.

 Influenza Virus Isolates Identified by the State Laboratory of Public Health During the 2015-2016 Influenza Season*